tamj0rd2/ModRDN/README.md

 the log about there being no controller blueprint for Henchmen went away.
 Ofc we should either create a new controller or repurpose GuyController into Henchmen controller.

+### Variable prefix meanings

+- m for members
+- c for constants/readonlys
+- p for pointer (and pp for pointer to pointer)
+- v for volatile
+- s for static
+- i for indexes and iterators
+- e for events

 ## Glossary

 ICInstallationDirectory: The folder where IC is installed